eharmon/rom_fiend/README.md

 # ROM Fiend: Macintosh DeclROM and System ROM file template for Hex Fiend

-This repository includes a file template for [Hex Fiend](http://hexfiend.com), allowing you to easily inspect and modify ROMs for classic Macintosh (68k and Old World PowerPC).
+This repository includes a file template for [Hex Fiend](http://hexfiend.com), allowing you to easily inspect and modify ROMs for classic Macintosh.

-It supports most commonly used ROMs for 68020+ Macs, including the System ROM.
+It supports most commonly used ROMs for 68k and Old World PowerPC Macs, including NuBus and System ROMs in various capabilities.

 ## Installation
 For a basic installataion, copy "Mac ROM.tcl" to your Hex Fiend template library.